 Labor is not a spectator sport.

 There are many reasons why you should limit and restrict your visitors to only the people you really need there.
-When you are making the final decisions weather or not to have your husband’s brother in the room, consider these things before agreeing to anyone you aren’t 100% comfortable in front of.
+When you are making the final decisions whether or not to have your husband’s brother in the room, consider these things before agreeing to anyone you aren’t 100% comfortable in front of.

 You’re In pain